-What Is a Mesh Filter?
+What Is a Wire Mesh Filter?
 (Definition, Benefits, and Cost)

-The proper filtration of various substances helps make the world go round, from automotive filters to the filters found in medical devices.
-This leaves engineers responsible for identifying filter media that will deliver the perfect balance of durability, accuracy, and cost-effectiveness.
+From automotive filters to the filters found in medical devices, the proper filtration of various substances helps make the world go round, This leaves engineers responsible for identifying filter media that will deliver the perfect balance of durability, accuracy, and cost-effectiveness.

-Here at W.S Tyler, we understand that failure to implement an adequate filter media can lead to inconsistent pressure loads in your filter system, increase energy costs, and allow unwanted particles to pass through.
-This is why we strive to educate system operators and engineers on the capabilities of metal mesh, particularly when used as a mesh filter.
+Failure to implement an adequate filter media can lead to inconsistent pressure loads in your filter system, increase energy costs, and allow unwanted particles to pass through.
+This is why you must strive to understand the capabilities of woven wire mesh, particularly when used as a mesh filter.

-So, what exactly is a metal mesh filter?
+So, what exactly is a wire mesh filter?

 W.S.
-Tyler has been a prominent manufacturer of metal mesh products for over 140 years and is here to help you better understand if it is suitable for your filtration operation.
+Tyler has been a prominent manufacturer of wire mesh products for over 150 years and is here to help you better understand if it is suitable for your filtration operation.

 To that end, this article will cover: